Fluctuations of Young diagrams for symplectic groups and semiclassical orthogonal polynomials: Random diagrams for symplectic groups

 Consider the space $\CC^{n}$ with the basis vectors $\{e_{i}\}_{i=1}^{n}$.
 The space $\bigwedge\left(C^{n}\right)$ is $2^{n}$-dimensional and its basis vectors $\{e_{i_{1}}\wedge e_{i_{2}}\wedge \dots\}$ are in one-to-one correspondence to the columns of zeros and ones that encode which vectors appear in the exterior product.
 Therefore the basis vector of the space $\bigwedge\left(\CC^{2n}\otimes\CC^{k}\right) = \left(\bigwedge\CC^{n}\right)^{\otimes 2k}$ corresponds to the $n\times 2k$ zero-one matrix of $2k$ columns.

-The following algorithm based upon Berele insertion \cite{berele1986schensted} was proposed by Proctor in \cite{proctor1993reflection} to establish the correspondence between zero-one matrices that encode the basis vectors in the left hand side of the decomposition \eqref{eq:sp-howe-duality} and pairs of King tableaux $(P,Q)$ of complementary shapes $(\lambda,\overline\lambda')$ inside of $n\times k$ rectangle, that encode the basis vectors in the right hand side of the decomposition.
-We pair the columns of the zero-one matrix and on each step of the algorithm we consider the pair of columns.
-On step $r$ the shapes of $P,Q$ form the $n\times r$ rectangle.
-From two consecutive columns number $2r, 2r+1$ we produce a sequence of numbers to insert by reading the columns bottom-up.
-If in row number $i$ we have $(0,0)$ we produce the number $i$, for $(0,1)$ we insert nothing, for $(1,0)$ we insert $\bar i,i$ and for $(1,1)$ we insert $\bar i$.
-Then we insert numbers one-by-one by using Schensted insertion \cite{schensted1961longest}.
+The following algorithm based upon Berele insertion \cite{berele1986schensted} was proposed by Proctor in \cite{proctor1993reflection}.
+It establishes the correspondence between zero-one matrices of size $n\times 2k$, that encode the basis vectors in the left hand side of the decomposition \eqref{eq:sp-howe-duality}, and pairs of King tableaux $(P,Q)$ of complementary shapes $(\lambda,\overline\lambda')$ inside of $n\times k$ rectangle, that encode the basis vectors in the right hand side of the decomposition. \begin{itemize} \item First, we pair the columns of the zero-one matrix.
+On each step of the algorithm we consider the pair of columns, so total number of algorithm steps is $k$. \item We start with the empty tableaux $P$ and $Q$.
+On the first step we fill the $n\times 1$ rectangle with numbers and adjoin some of the boxes to the tableau $P$ and remaining to the tableau $Q$ as explained below. \item After the step $r-1$ the shapes of $P,Q$ form the $n\times (r-1)$ rectangle.
+We start the step $r$ by shifting the tableau $Q$ to the right by one box, so that there appears an empty strip between $P$ and $Q$ in $n\times r$ rectangle. \item From two consecutive columns number $2r, 2r+1$ we produce a sequence of numbers to insert on the step $r$ by reading the columns bottom-up as follows. \item If in row number $i$ we have $(0,0)$ in the columns, we produce the number $i$, for $(0,1)$ we insert nothing, for $(1,0)$ we insert $\bar i,i$ and for $(1,1)$ we insert $\bar i$. \item Then we insert numbers one-by-one by using Schensted insertion \cite{schensted1961longest} into tableau $P$.
 If the additional condition is broken by an insertion of number $i$ that is bumping number $\bar i$ below the row $i$, we need to erase the box where $\bar i$ was.
-Then we shift this empty box to the boundary as in jeu de taquin (to preserve the semi-standard condition).
-After the insertion of all the numbers at step $r$, the erased boxes are filled with numbers $\bar r$ and adjoined to $Q$.
-All the empty boxes between the extended tableaux $P$ and $Q$ in $n\times (r+1)$-rectangle are filled with $r$ and adjoined to $Q$ as well.
-Then we proceed to the step number $(r+1)$.
+Then we shift this erased box to the boundary as in jeu de taquin (to preserve the semi-standard condition). \item After the insertion of all the numbers at step $r$, the erased boxes are filled with numbers $\bar r$ and adjoined to $Q$. \item All the remaining empty boxes between the extended tableaux $P$ and $Q$ in $n\times r$-rectangle are filled with $r$ and adjoined to $Q$ as well.
+Then we proceed to the step number $(r+1)$. \end{itemize}

 Besides the combinatorial proof of the decomposition \eqref{eq:sp-howe-duality}, Proctor's algorithm gives us an effective way to sample random Young diagrams by generating random zero-one matrices with some measure and then pushing this measure to Young diagrams.